Gupta-Anubhav12/fortheloveofnifty/_posts/2020-05-08-2020-05-08-a-day-at-stock-exchange.md

-So NSE sttarted trading in DEMAT format (Dematerialize) or in electronic form and BSE followed the same pattern.
-Electronic trading is easier and quick. <em>Today BSE is world's fastest stock exchange</em> it has a median trading speed of 6 maicro seconds.<br/>
+So NSE sttarted trading in DEMAT format (Dematerialized form) or in electronic form and BSE followed the same pattern.
+Electronic trading is easier and quick. <em>Today BSE is world's fastest stock exchange</em> it has a median trading speed of 6 micro seconds.<br/>

 <em>So what's the function of a stock Exchange??
 Why do we need them??</em><br/>